lexim515/arrayPractice/README.md

-# Extra practice with JavaScript using arrays
+# Extra practice with JavaScript using arrays/ solutions to problems
-# Solutions to problems